 \section{Conclusion}

 I have introduced a new model of competition where firms compete by posting selection procedures.
-They key channel I explored is how statistical properties of the tests imply different strategic choices from the tested agents.
+The key channel I explored is how statistical properties of the tests imply different strategic choices from the tested agents.
 In particular, I showed that two natural orders on tests, accuracy and difficulty, create single-crossing utility differences for the agent.
 This led to positive or negative selection into a test that in turn determined the equilibrium.

-The model makes some predictions the qualitative nature of the tests used in equilibrium depending on the primitives of the game.
-In the absence of capacity constraints, the firms use maximally accurate but the easiest test that is minimally informative.
+The model makes some predictions about the qualitative nature of the tests used in equilibrium depending on the primitives of the game.
+In the absence of capacity constraints, the firms use the maximally accurate but easiest test that is minimally informative.
 We can interpret this as maximal but misguided learning.
-In equilibrium, firms are very confident the type is of low quality after a low signal but their posterior expectation is barely high enough to make them accept the agent.
+In equilibrium, firms are very confident that the candidate is of low quality after a low signal but their posterior expectation is barely high enough to make them accept the agent after a high signal.
 On the other hand, when firms face capacity constraints or can compete using wages, they use more difficult tests in equilibrium.

-I provide a number of equilibrium existence results.
-Technically, they rely on the agents' payoffs to have decreasing difference to make sure that any deviation to a another test benefits more the low types than the high types.
-General results are harder to obtain and it is likely that symmetric equilibria in pure strategy do not exist for arbitrary domains of feasible tests.
-One contribution of this paper to identify families of tests that are both economically interpretable and where an equilibrium exists.

 I see this model as a first step towards studying the effect of competition on the choice of tests.
 There are many natural extensions one would want to consider such as differentiated firms, both horizontally and vertically.
 Another interesting extension would be introducing peer effects which is particularly relevant in a university admission context.